mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 The return value of the ``execute`` method in a normal MDP node is restricted to a single 2d array.
 A BiMDP ``BiNode`` on the other hand can optionally return a tuple containing an additional message dictionary and a target value.
-So in general the return value is a tupe ``(x, msg, target)``, where ``x`` is a the usual 2d array.
+So in general the return value is a tuple ``(x, msg, target)``, where ``x`` is a the usual 2d array.
 Alternatively a ``BiNode`` is also allowed to return only the array ``x`` or a 2-tuple ``(x, msg)`` (specifying no target value).
 Unless stated otherwise the